savirsuda/savirsuda.github.io/_posts/2021-5-28-Github-The-Goldmine-for-P1s-and-P2s-Sensitive-Information-Exposure-via-Github-by-a-Company-Employee.md

 [Here](https://savswag.creator-spring.com/) is the link to the store.
 If you like any of my designs there, buying them would support me alot(Use code `SUMMER21` for a 10% DISCOUNT.
 Valid till 1st June.) and also, if you have any feedback on the designs, prices, or anything at all, please send me a Direct Message on my [Twitter](https://twitter.com/savxiety).
 It would mean the world to me :)

 Thanks for Reading this, hope you enjoyed my blog :)
+If you have any questions regarding this, feel free to shoot me a Dm on Twitter, or Discord!
 Many more to come xD

 Until next time!